bytebase/vue-kbar/docs/intro/getting-started.md

 ## 4. Use core components

-You need to wrap your Vue app entrance by vue-kbar core components.
+We need to wrap our Vue app entrance by vue-kbar core components.

 vue-kbar comes with no out-of-the-box styles.
-You may specify styles according to your application's UI design.
+We may specify styles according to our application's UI design.
 Here is an example using [tailwindcss](https://tailwindcss.com/).

 ```html
 <KBarProvider :actions="globalActions">